 Early February Saturday morning workout.
 Foreground four bow to stern: Martin Rogulia, Giuseppe Lanzone, Ante Kusurin, and Brett Newlin.
-Al Erickson/WRF photo.
+More training photos from the 2005 season are here - Training 2005 Al Erickson/WRF photo.

 The 2005 VBC banquet at the Don James Center was standing room only.
 Here, the newest members are inducted into the VBC.
 Jeff Benedict/WRF photo.

 The seniors in the retro jerseys (note to rowers in the 70's and 80's - you wore what are now considered retro) take the Varnell Trophy on Class Day.
 The 2nd place freshmen stuck with the seniors for the first 1500 meters, before the upperclassmen put it away in the sprint.
 Chad Rudolph/WRF photo.